-- a) Bay County Land Development Regulations restrict political signs to 16 square feet per sign face and may be back-to-back or single faced signs. - b) Bay County Land Development Regulations restrict political signs to no more than five feet in height measured from the average surrounding ground to the top of the sign. - c) Bay County Land Development Regulations require political signs associated with advocacy of political candidates to be removed within seven (7) days after the event the signs were to promote. - d) Bay County Land Development Regulations do not contain any other regulations on political sign removal so all other required sign removal provisions of Section 106.1435, F.S. apply.
+- a) Bay County Land Development Regulations Section 3004(15) prohibits all signs on any public street or right of way, except for those erected and maintained by a governmental authority. - b) Unauthorized signs are prohibited from being placed in, on or affixed to any other County owned property such as public buildings, parking lots or recreational areas. - c) Bay County Land Development Regulations restrict political signs to 16 square feet per sign face and may be back-to-back or single faced signs. - d) Bay County Land Development Regulations restrict political signs to no more than five feet in height measured from the average surrounding ground to the top of the sign. - e) Bay County Land Development Regulations require political signs associated with advocacy of political candidates to be removed within seven (7) days after the event the signs were to promote.

-- e) Bay County Land Development Regulations also contain generic sign limitations or restrictions that are also relevant to but are not specific to political signs. - (1) Signs may not be placed on vehicles which are not registered and/or operable. - (2) Signs may not obstruct the view of, be confused with or purport to be a governmental or official traffic direction or safety sign, or any official marker erected by city, state or federal authority. - (3) Signs may not obstruct or impair driver vision at vehicular ingress/egress points or intersections. - (4) Signs may not be placed on or within any street or public right-of-way, or the Gulf of Mexico. - (5) Signs may not be placed on or within any freshwater wetlands or salt marsh areas subject to periodic inundation by tidal saltwater. - (6) Signs may not be placed on or towed behind a boat or raft on waters within the county. - (7) Signs may not exceed 25 percent of the total area of a window. - (8) Signs may not be placed on fences within the county. - (9) Signs may not be placed on benches within the county. - (10) Signs may not be placed closer than 15 feet to a street right of way. - (11) Signs may not be placed in a manner so as to constitute a traffic hazard as determined by the Planning Official. - f) For questions related to Bay County Sign requirements, contact Bay County Code Enforcement at (850) 784-4038.
+- f) Bay County Land Development Regulations do not contain any other regulations on political sign removal so all other required sign removal provisions of Section 106.1435, F.S. apply. - g) Bay County Land Development Regulations also contain generic sign limitations or restrictions that are also relevant to but are not specific to political signs. - (1) Signs may not be place on vehicles which are not registered and/or operable. - (2) Signs may not obstruct the view of, be confused with or purport to be a governmental or official traffic direction or safety sign, or any official marker erected by city, state or federal authority. - (3) Signs may not obstruct or impair driver vision at vehicular ingress/egress points or intersections. - (4) Signs may not be placed on or within any street or public right-of-way, or the Gulf of Mexico. - (5) Signs may not be placed on or within any freshwater wetlands or salt marsh areas subject to periodic inundation by tidal saltwater. - (6) Signs may not be placed on or towed behind a boat or raft on waters within the county. - (7) Signs may not exceed 25 percent of the total area of a window. - (8) Signs may not be placed on fences within the county. - (9) Signs may not be placed on benches within the county. - (10) Signs may not be placed closer than 15 feet to a street right of way. - (11) Signs may not be placed in a manner so as to constitute a traffic hazard as determined by the Planning Official. - h) For questions related to Bay County Sign requirements, contact Bay County Code Enforcement at (850) 248-8290.